Florida Business Annual Report Due Date 2025: File Early & Avoid Penalties

 The Sunbiz annual report filing portal opens on January 1, 2025, and closes at 11:59 p.m. on May 1, 2025.
 The earlier you file, the safer—and less stressful—it is.

-Once you miss the Florida business annual report due date 2025, things move fast.
+Once you miss the Florida business annual report due date of 2025, things move fast.
 The late fee of $400 for the Florida fine is automatic and non-negotiable.

 If you still don’t file by the third Friday in September, the state will administratively dissolve your company.
 That means your business loses its legal standing—you can’t sign contracts, defend yourself in court, or legally operate in Florida.